garystafford/candidate-service/README.md

 ## Introduction

 The Candidate [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Candidate service exposes several HTTP API endpoints, listed below.
 API users can retrieve a list candidates, add a new candidate, and inspect technical information about the running service.
-API users can also create a sample list of candidates, based on the 2016 US Presidential Election, by calling the `/simulation` endpoint.

-The Candidate service is designed to work along with the [Voter Service](https://github.com/garystafford/voter-service), as part of a complete API.
-The Voter service is dependent on the Candidate service to supply a list of candidates.
-The Candidate service is called by the Voter service, using one of three methods:
-1. [HTTP-based Synchronous IPC](https://www.nginx.com/blog/building-microservices-inter-process-communication/), when either the Voter service's `/voter/candidates/http/{election}` or `/voter/simulation/http/{election}` endpoints are called.
-2. [Messaging-based Remote Procedure Call (RPC) IPC](https://www.rabbitmq.com/tutorials/tutorial-six-spring-amqp.html), when either the Voter service's `/voter/candidates/rpc/{election}` or `/voter/simulation/rpc/{election}` endpoints are called.
-3. [Messaging-based Eventual Consistency](https://www.rabbitmq.com/tutorials/tutorial-one-spring-amqp.html), when either the Voter service's `/voter/candidates/db/{election}` or `/voter/simulation/db/{election}` endpoints are called.

 ![Voter API Architecture](Message_Queue_Diagram_Final.png)